Minister of State (Ireland): History

-Ministers of State attending cabinet
+Ministers of state attending cabinet

-The Government Chief Whip is a Minister of State at the Department of the Taoiseach and attends cabinet.
-The current Chief Whip is Hildegarde Naughton.
+The government chief whip is Minister of State at the Department of the Taoiseach and attends cabinet.
+The chief whip since January 2025 is Mary Butler.

-Since the Rainbow Coalition formed in 1994, several governments have appointed additional Ministers of State with permission to attend cabinet but not to vote.
-Ministers of State attending cabinet, other than the Chief Whip, are often described as super junior ministers or super juniors.
-Up to three Ministers of State attending cabinet may receive an allowance.
-Ministers of State attending cabinet in the 33rd Government are:
+Since the Rainbow Coalition formed in 1994, several governments have appointed additional ministers of state who regularly attend meetings of the government but without a vote.
+Ministers of state attending cabinet, other than the Government Chief Whip, are often described as super junior ministers or super juniors.
+Up to four ministers of state attending cabinet may receive an allowance.
+Ministers of state attending cabinet in the 35th government of Ireland: